-- an undergraduate degree equivalent to a good lower second class honours degree in a subject relevant to counselling and psychotherapy and references confirming aptitude for study at postgraduate level;
+We will also consider a UK 2:2 honours degree, or its international equivalent, in a subject relevant to counselling and psychotherapy with references confirming your aptitude for study at postgraduate level.

-Exceptionally, where an applicant's undergraduate degree is in an area not considered relevant to counselling and psychotherapy, they may be admitted at the discretion of the programme director so long as they meet the personal and professional suitability and relevant experience requirements laid down by the British professional bodies for counselling and psychotherapy.
+If your undergraduate degree is not relevant to counselling and psychotherapy, you may be admitted at the discretion of the programme director as long as you meet the personal and professional suitability and relevant experience requirements laid down by the British professional bodies for counselling and psychotherapy.

 Months of entry

-The Master of Counselling (Interpersonal Dialogue) is the new two year full-time professionally-accredited postgraduate qualification in counselling.
+This programme is professionally-accredited postgraduate qualification in counselling.
 It is an accelerated version of the well-established Master of Counselling (MCouns), which is offered over four years part-time.

-The Master of Counselling (Interpersonal Dialogue) is specifically designed for international students, with significant professional experience in related fields, who are seeking to gain a fully accredited professional qualification in counselling in the United Kingdom.
+The programme is specifically designed for international students, with significant professional experience in related fields, who are seeking to gain a fully accredited professional qualification in counselling in the United Kingdom.